 At the end of the introduction sequence, Bond fires a weapon that enters and explodes inside the Russian helicopter.
 The "weapon" is not actually that, (or a fancy gadget from Q-branch), but rather a regular emergency flare, which causes havoc inside the helicopter.

 Maud Adams: As a woman in the crowd at Fisherman's Wharf.
 Adams happened to be visiting San Francisco when the film was in production there.
 Sir Roger Moore got her to appear as an uncredited extra in a crowd scene, making her the only actress to appear in three Bond films (excluding actresses in recurring roles), after The Man with the Golden Gun (1974) and Octopussy (1983).

 The trivia items below may give away important plot points.

-When Bond is trapped underwater he opens a tire valve and breathes the air from the tire.
-MythBusters (2003) did a James Bond special and tried repeatedly to reproduce this action.
+When Bond is trapped underwater, he opened a tire valve, and breathes the air from the tire.
+MythBusters (2003) did a James Bond Special, and tried repeatedly to reproduce this action.
 It proved to be impossible to do.

 The San Francisco Board of Supervisors forbade any falling stunt (as per The Spy Who Loved Me (1977), Moonraker (1979), and For Your Eyes Only (1981)) from the Golden Gate Bridge, in fear of copy-cat suicides.
 As such, the death of Zorin was created by special optical effects.